 Girls are given the autonomy and support to research, design, propose, and implement their own sustainable service project in collaboration with a local non-profit organization.
 Through this work, girls are able to practice project management and financial literacy and learn more about themselves, their community, and the issues they are tackling.
 They also learn valuable leadership lessons that they can apply to everyday life.
 The Wilson Society at Hutchison was established by the Kemmons Wilson Family Foundation.

 Hutchison girls meet with, plan, and work together with many of Memphis’ nonprofit and community organizations.
 These partnerships involve all ages of Hutchison girls.
-In the early childhood division, girls take part in an annual Trike-a-Thon to raise money for St. Jude Children’s Research Hospital.
-In middle school, girls work at the Mid-South Food Bank.
-In the upper school, girls take part in larger service projects with Memphis organizations such as Refugee Empowerment Program and Streets Ministries.
+In the early childhood division, girls take part in an annual Trike-A-Thon to raise money for St. Jude Children’s Research Hospital.
+In middle school, girls serve at the Mid-South Food Bank.
+In the upper school, girls take part in larger service projects with Memphis organizations such as Refugee Empowerment Program and Girls on the Run.

 Our Partners